-The Nottingham cookies and how to reject cookies?
+The Nottingham cookies and how to reject them

-Just so you know, we sometimes record or monitor telephone calls, for security and staff training.
+Just so you know, we sometimes record or monitor telephone calls, for security and for staff training purposes.

-If you do email us, we’ll keep a record of your contact and your email address but we won’t give it to unauthorised third parties.
-If you access our online services, we recommend that you always use the secure message service to contact us.
+If you do get in touch, we’ll keep a record of your contact and your email address in case we need to contact you in the future regarding your account but we won’t give it to unauthorised third parties.
+If you access our online savings, we recommend that you always use the secure message service to contact us.

 Who we share your data with

-We don’t pass information on to other companies for their own research, analysis and marketing purposes.
-However, we occasionally pass information on to carefully selected third-party organisations, with whom we have a commercial relationship, to conduct research, analysis, and marketing activities on our behalf.
+We don’t pass information on to other companies for their own research, analysis or for marketing purposes.
+However, we may share your information with carefully selected third-party organisations with whom we have a commercial relationship, to conduct research, analysis, and marketing activities on our behalf.

-We sometimes use specialist companies to process data on our behalf, for example to print names and addresses on letters for large mailing campaigns.
+We sometimes use third party companies to process data on our behalf, for example to print names and addresses on letters for large mailing campaigns.
 We only use reputable companies and always make sure that they meet our stringent security requirements.

-Sometimes, we’d like to tell you about new accounts or services.
+Sometimes, we’d like to tell you about new accounts or services we may offer, which may be of interest to you.
 If you’d rather not receive this information, just let us know when you open your account.
 You can change your instructions at any time, by writing to us with details of your savings and/or mortgage account number(s), to: Customer Services, The Nottingham Building Society, Nottingham House, 3 Fulforth Street, Nottingham NG1 3DL.
-We’ll always send you notice of General Meetings if you’re eligible to vote, and where appropriate, information about your account and interest rate changes.
+We’ll still send you notices of General Meetings if you’re eligible to vote though, and where appropriate, key information relating to your account and any interest rate changes.

-If you apply for a mortgage, we’ll search for your record using a licensed credit reference agency.
+If you apply for a mortgage, we’ll perform a search to verify who you are using a licensed credit reference agency.
 They hold information about you which may be linked to records relating to organisations you are, or have been, financially linked or associated with.
 The agency will keep a record of our enquiry and if your mortgage proceeds, we’ll provide them with details of how you conduct your account.
 Other lenders and grantors of credit may access this record if you apply to them for credit.
 The agencies may also use the information for statistical analysis and market research.